Fatal Ukrainian Drone Barrage On Russia Hits Oil Refinery - UrduPoint

 The Ukrainian attack over swathes of western Russia is just the latest in a series of escalating Russian and Ukrainian aerial strikes, targeting energy and military facilities over the nearly three-year war.

-The assaults have escalated since Donald Trump won last year's US presidential election, with the Republican seeking a swift end to the fighting.
+The assaults have ramped up since Donald Trump won last year's US presidential election, with the Republican seeking a swift end to the fighting.

 "The most terrible thing happened as a result of a drone attack on a residential house -- a two-year-old child and his mother were killed," Vyacheslav Gladkov, the governor of Russia's Belgorod border region said.